How to Pick a Wedding Ring – A Step-by-Step Guide

 Silver is a very soft metal and easily shows scratches over time.
 It is not practical for daily wear.
 Sterling silver, which is an alloy, is often used in wedding bands.
 However, because silver oxidises with time, it requires polishing to maintain its shine and color.
 A benefit of silver is that it is a lot less expensive than most other metals.

-Platinum is more expensive than gold because it is harder to craft and is extremely durable.
+Platinum is harder to craft than gold and is extremely durable.
 Because it is naturally white, platinum will not fade or tarnish.
 It is also very resistant to scratches.

 One thing to note is that platinum tends to wear out other metals if in contact as it is a very hard metal.
 It would need to match your engagement ring.

-If platinum is beyond your budget, white gold makes for a great alternative.
-It is a highly popular modern metal variety and a great option for wedding rings.
+White gold is a highly popular modern metal variety and a great option for wedding rings.
 However, over time the rhodium plating on the white gold will wear off, requiring you to have the ring re-polished.

 ose gold eternity band diamond ring with reflection and shadow on a grey background